Facilitation for balance in standing together with reaching activity

 The aim of physiotherapy is to achieve maximum independence in activities of daily life.
 Children with cerebral palsy have both motor and sensory issues.
-After detailed assessment, treatment plans are drawn up based on the children and family needs.
-Through specific handling skills and modification of environment more normal movement pattern are practiced within play, providing more sensorimotor experiences.
-Family members and caregivers are trained, so that therapy becomes a part of daily routine.
+After detailed assessment, treatment plans are drawn up based on the children’s and family’s needs.
+Through specific handling skills and modification of the environment, more normal movement patterns are practiced within play, providing more sensorimotor experiences.
+Family members and caregivers are trained so that therapy becomes a part of daily routine.
 Therapists implement strategies that can be incorporated into functional activities.
-The therapist also collaborates and guide teachers about effective posture and to enhance movements in the classroom.
+The therapist also collaborates and guides teachers about effective posture and enhanced movements in the classroom.

 A. Increasing Muscle Strength